About us

 The idea behind the open source solution

-The three founders of OpenSlides, Emanuel Schütze, Norman Jäckel, and Oskar Hahn, brought OpenSlides to life and are still actively involved in its development today.
-OpenSlides is now backed by the Osnabrück-based service provider Intevation, which is responsible for its professional operation and further development.
+The three founders of OpenSlides are still actively involved in its development today.
+OpenSlides is now backed by the service provider Intevation GmbH, based in Osnabrück, which is responsible for its professional operation and further development.

 • 2005: First prototype developed and deployed